At a Berlin security conference, hardline neocon Jamie Fly appeared to claim some credit for the recent coordinated purge of alternative media.

 By Max Blumenthal and Jeb Sprague

-This October, Facebook and Twitter deleted the accounts of hundreds of users, including many alternative media outlets maintained by American users.
+Facebook and Twitter deleted the accounts of hundreds of users this October, including many alternative media outlets maintained by American users.
 Among those wiped out in the coordinated purge were popular sites that scrutinized police brutality and U.S. interventionism, like The Free Thought Project, Anti-Media, and Cop Block, along with the pages of journalists like Rachel Blevins.

 In comments published here for the first time, a neoconservative Washington insider has apparently claimed a degree of credit for the recent purge — and promised more takedowns in the near future.